Meet Our Art Teachers

 Allee Flanigan

-Allee Flanigan is an artist, musician, and educator from Plainfield, IN.
+Allee is an artist, musician, and educator from Plainfield, IN.
 After receiving her Bachelor’s of Music in Contemporary Writing and Production from Berklee College of Music in Boston, MA; she relocated back to her hometown.
 She has five years of professional graphic design, cartooning, illustration, and painting experience.
 Currently, she teaches studio art to ages 5-18 at CAC, and music at Plainfield Community Middle School and Plainfield High School.

 In her free time, Allee enjoys spending time with local friends and family, taking her mini schnauzer on adventures, and making music on her own!
 She’s excited to bring her passion for growth and creativity to CAC!